Thursday, January 30, 2020

 Confession.
 I stumbled on this book because I had heard of a more recent book of the author, Walter Scheidel called "Escape from Rome."
 Being cheap (and patient?)
 I just checked the library which had not yet ordered it, but had this other from the same author.
 I have long concluded that there is more than one good book in any author and we often miss the early ones when they might have been more enthusiastic because they had not yet reached a tipping point.
 I am on the look for "Escape from Rome" and for that matter other books by Walter Scheidel.

 Lipbalms are small tubes filled with relief from dry or sore lips.
 There is not a lot of space for a message, but it is known that they are used a lot so the message is constantly seen.
-As time went by there were restrictions increased.
+As time went by there restrictions increased.
 I remember dealing with the bilingual requirements that annoyed some prospects in Canada.
 Artists designed the layout and were very helpful to me and my clients over the years.

 One deal was negotiated as one Toronto radio station was doing some promotional work to Jamaica where my call had been re-directed.

 My wife worked for an orthodontist and had explained to me that lips dry out during the process.
 Like many professions they had to compete for attention and this useful tool seemed logical.
 I actually got discouraged because I had written to over 100 orthodontists across Canada and then was fortunate that an association promoted my services.
 Still I wasn't getting any orders.
-Learned that another salesman in the office more than me had taken my calls and managed some orders for his benefit.
+Learned that another salesman in the office more than me had taken my calls when I was working elsewhere and managed some orders for his benefit.
 Eventually I picked up some of the slack.
 This was satisfying because I felt I was helping people with an annoying problem.

 Salesmen love it when somebody expresses interest "out of the blue," but of course there is usually some explanation.
 One of the radio stations had an employee giving out lipbalms who noticed a more enthusiastic response.
 Awhile later she had a job with Canadian Blood Services and while trying to figure out how they could get more blood donations remembered the response.
 They already had the idea that although most Canadians are reluctant to donate blood they all are interested to know their blood type.
 They developed a promotional slogan "what is your type?"
 I ended up dealing with different provincial branches to string together an order.

 Once took over an account of heli skiing company who really liked the product having bought several times from another sales rep, but the one sale I made to them was a disaster.
 The product didn't perform as promised and I found the supplier claimed lab test proved it was ok.
-The company returned a huge number lip balms so I decided to try one myself and sure enough within a few days my lips were cracking and very sore.
-Using another one of their products my lips quickly were restored.
+The company returned a huge number of lip balms so I decided to try one myself and sure enough within a few days my lips were cracking and very sore.
+Using another one of the company products my lips quickly were restored.
 There was a big impasse with our supplier refusing to accept them.
 Eventually the problem was resolved, (I would like to credit Kate Albanese) but I was no longer involved with that supplier.